Contomo/klipper_tc_automatic_offset_calibration/README.md

 ## Running TC_ADJUST_OFFSET
 If during a print, you notice that an offset is not quite correct, you can adjust the offset while printing.
 This will adjust and save the offset.
-For instance, if you notice that the Y offset for tool 3 is slightly too far to the right of where it should be, run the following in the console:
+For instance, if you notice that the Y offset for tool 3 is slightly too far to the rear of where it should be, run the following in the console:
 ```
 TC_ADJUST_OFFSET TOOL=3 AXIS=Y AMOUNT=-0.10